TheDomcio/WonderfulPolishLanguage/README.md

 - [Jadłonomia ](https://www.jadlonomia.com)- A very cool website with "vegan recipes not only for vegans" (don't be afraid, I am a vegetarian myself, but I don't want to force convert you to vegetarianism, but often thanks to the dishes associated with this diet - vegan and vegetarian,  you can discover a lot of new taste sensations).
 - [Olga Smile](https://www.olgasmile.com) - Very interesting culinary blog.
 Here you will find dishes from various diets, for carnivores, vegetarians, vegans and gluten-free for people with coeliac disease ((Or for people who just don't like gluten).
 - [Kocham Gotować](https://www.youtube.com/user/paei100) - One of the first most popular YouTube channels about cooking in Poland.
 He is very famous for its welcome: "Siemanko!
 Witam w mojej kuchni" and also from showing how to recreate a very well-known product at home, e.g. fries from a well-known fast food restaurant etc.  then it is worth to check out his older videos.
 - [Uwaga Babcia Gotuje](https://www.youtube.com/user/vezyr1) - YouTube channel, where the titular grandmother cooks.
-In Poland the so-called "grandma cuisine" is very respected,
+In Poland the so-called "grandma cuisine" is very respected.
+- [Ola Nguyen][https://www.youtube.com/channel/UCsyGJvqktkRbt39u0OjrsVA] - An interesting culinary channel.
+She - cook person won one of the [Polish MasterChef editions](https://pl.wikipedia.org/wiki/MasterChef_Polska).
+Recently, for example, she has shown how to cook some well-known dishes for cartoons and animated movies ([Ratatuille from Disney's Ratatuille](https://www.youtube.com/watch?v=Vf0MkUYpV1k)).
 - [Robert Makłowicz](https://www.youtube.com/channel/UCCT_JGIn9I9FS6OTzzqWEew) - The official YouTube channel of the very famous Polish chef Robert Makłowicz, also known as ["Bezwzględny Gonzales"](https://www.youtube.com/watch?v=4zdWTljIa_4) (hehe).
 His program was aired on TV and was very popular.
 He probably likes [bathing in cold water very much](https://www.youtube.com/watch?v=iBzO80bWivo).
 - [Moje Wypieki](https://www.mojewypieki.com) - "the sweetest recipe blog on the web".
 If you love sweet and beautiful looking cakes, then the recipes from this site can be very useful for you.
 - [Whiteplate](http://whiteplate.com) - An interesting page where you can find a lot of recipes for baking rolls and bread.
 If you are a baker, it is worth to be inspired by such baked goods to make yourself better and better, because good bread is never bad.